-Results of the milk allergy test are interpreted visually as positive, negative or invalid.
+Results are interpreted visually as positive, negative or invalid.

 In the case of a positive result: avoid milk and other dairy products.
 Consult your doctor about further steps.

-In the case of a negative result: monitor milk allergy symptoms, and if you experience the symptoms again, repeat the milk allergy test.
+In the case of a negative result: monitor milk allergy symptoms, and if you experience the symptoms again, repeat the test with a new test.

 Important notice: if the result of the milk allergy test is negative and symptoms of the milk allergy persist, it might be the case of a non-IgE mediated allergy reaction.
 In such a case, we advise you to consult with your doctor.

 In case of an invalid result: the Sanotest Quality Guarantee applies.
 Please contact us.

 With many advantages of this milk allergy home test, there are also some limitations you should consider before ordering the test.

 You should not take decisions of medical relevance based on the result of the milk allergy test alone without consulting a doctor.